|

 Samoan costume is often complemented by intricate headwear and headdresses.
 These include:

 • Tuiga (ceremonial headdress): is a familiar adornment and an important cultural symbol.
-This ornate headdress, often worn during significant events and ceremonies, embodies Samoa’s rich traditions and heritage.
-The Tuiga featured during ‘ava ceremonies and saofa’i.
+This ornate headdress is often worn during significant events and ceremonies like ‘Ava or Saofa’i ceremonies.
 It adorns the heads of manaia and taupou as they dance in ta’alolo processions and taualuga performances.

 • Fuamalu: A traditional headpiece worn by Samoan women, made from woven pandanus leaves and adorned with flowers or other natural materials.